mahdip72/vq_encoder_decoder/README.md

 ## Abstract

 Converting protein tertiary structure into discrete tokens via vector-quantized variational autoencoders (VQ-VAEs) creates a language of 3D geometry and provides a natural interface between sequence and structure models.
 While pose invariance is commonly enforced, retaining chirality and directional cues without sacrificing reconstruction accuracy remains challenging.
 In this paper, we introduce GCP-VQVAE, a geometry-complete tokenizer built around a strictly SE(3)-equivariant GCPNet encoder that preserves orientation and chirality of protein backbones.
-We vector-quantize rotation/translation-invariant readouts that retain chirality into a 4\,096-token vocabulary, and a transformer decoder maps tokens back to backbone coordinates via a 6D rotation head trained with SE(3)-invariant objectives.
+We vector-quantize rotation/translation-invariant readouts that retain chirality into a 4096-token vocabulary, and a transformer decoder maps tokens back to backbone coordinates via a 6D rotation head trained with SE(3)-invariant objectives.

-Building on these properties, we train GCP‑VQVAE on a corpus of 24 million monomer protein backbone structures gathered from the AlphaFold Protein Structure Database.
-On the CAMEO2024, CASP15, and CASP16 evaluation datasets, the model achieves backbone RMSDs of 0.4377 , 0.5293 Å, and 0.7567 Å, respectively, and achieves 100% codebook utilization on a held‑out validation set, substantially outperforming prior VQ‑VAE–based tokenizers and achieving state-of-the-art performance.
-Beyond these benchmarks, on a zero-shot set of 2,261 completely new experimental structures, GCP-VQVAE attains a backbone RMSD of 0.8033 Å and a TM-score of 0.9747, demonstrating robust generalization to unseen proteins.
+Building on these properties, we train GCP-VQVAE on a corpus of 24 million monomer protein backbone structures gathered from the AlphaFold Protein Structure Database.
+On the CAMEO2024, CASP15, and CASP16 evaluation datasets, the model achieves backbone RMSDs of 0.4377 Å, 0.5293 Å, and 0.7567 Å, respectively, and achieves 100% codebook utilization on a held-out validation set, substantially outperforming prior VQ-VAE–based tokenizers and achieving state-of-the-art performance.
+Beyond these benchmarks, on a zero-shot set of 1938 completely new experimental structures, GCP-VQVAE attains a backbone RMSD of 0.8193 Å and a TM-score of 0.9673, demonstrating robust generalization to unseen proteins.
 Lastly, we elaborate on the various applications of this foundation-like model, such as protein structure compression and the integration of generative protein language models.
-We make the GCP‑VQVAE source code, zero-shot dataset, and its pretrained weights fully open for the research community.Converting protein tertiary structure into discrete tokens via vector-quantized variational autoencoders (VQVAEs) creates a language of 3D geometry and provides a natural interface between sequence and structure models.
-While pose invariance is commonly enforced, retaining chirality and directional cues without sacrificing reconstruction accuracy remains challenging.
-In this paper, we introduce GCP-VQVAE, a geometry-complete tokenizer built around a strictly SE(3)-equivariant GCPNet encoder that preserves orientation and chirality of protein backbone.
-We vector-quantize pose-invariant readouts into a 4096-token vocabulary, and a transformer decoder maps tokens back to backbone coordinates via a 6D rotation head trained with SE(3)-invariant objectives.
+We make the GCP-VQVAE source code, zero-shot dataset, and its pretrained weights fully open for the research community.

 ## News
 -